imran99744/linux_shell_scripting/README.md

-# System Information Script
+# Project Overview

 ## Introduction:
-The System Information Script is a shell script that displays various information about the system such as date and time, system uptime, current user, last login, disk and memory usage, utilization, and the most expensive processes running on the system.
+In this shell script you will see that it displays various information about the system such as date and time, system uptime, current user, last login, disk and memory usage, utilization, and the most expensive processes running on the system.

 ## Prerequisites: